orangepi-xunlong/orangepi-build/README.md

 sudo ./build.sh GITEE_SERVER=yes

 # It is essentially exclusive to the OrangePi6Plus.
 Other single-board computers cannot be selected.
+# !!DO NOT EDIT KERNEL SUFFIXES, It cannot boot unless the kernel name "6.6.8.9-cix"!!
 ```

 ## Docker